GameChangerCloud/doc-gamechanger/_tabs/tutorial.md

 *  HSLA
 *  RGB

-If you want to use custom scalars provided by GameChanger you must specify them at the begining of your schema.
+If you want to use custom scalars provided by GameChanger Cloud you must specify them at the begining of your schema.
 If we take the Developer exemple described before and we want him to have a `birthday` attribute of type Date, your schema should look like this:

 ```graphql
 scalar Date